thepeacockproject/StateMachineParser/docs/spec.md

 This node executes a multiplication given two or three context variables (whose values must be numeric) with a double purpose:

-- If given 2 parameters, it assign the product to the first argument.
+- If given 2 parameters, it assign the product to the first argument;
 - If given 3 parameters, it let the first and second arguments be multiplied and assign the product to the third argument.

 Example: